mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 Once everyone is introduced the socialising gives way to a briefing and allocation of tasks.
-A set of very well created holographic images showcase the R2A4, progressing from its humble origins as a broken- down old Type R subsidised merchant to its sleek new look as a fast and elegant vessel to rival anything the megacorporations can field.
+A set of very well created holographic images showcase the R2A4, progressing from its humble origins as a broken-down old Type R subsidised merchant to its sleek new look as a fast and elegant vessel to rival anything the megacorporations can field.
 Internal and optional features are mentioned, and the Travellers have the